-The main principle of the ES process is the effect that high voltage has on a polymer solution.
+The main principle of the electrospinning process is the effect that high voltage has on a polymer solution.

-The basic ES system consists of three parts:
+The basic electrospinning system consists of three parts:

 a source of high voltage